LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 ::

    | ?- lgtunit::quick_check(random::random(-negative_float)).
-   *     quick check test failure (at test 1 after 1 shrink):
+   *     quick check test failure (at test 1 after 0 shrinks):
    *       random::random(0.09230089279334841)
+   *     starting seed: seed(3172,9814,20125)
    no

+When QuickCheck exposes a bug in the tested code, we can use the reported counter-example to help diagnose it and fix it.
+As tests are randomly generated, we can use the starting seed reported with the counter-example to confirm the bug fix by calling the ``quick_check/2-3`` predicates with the ``rs(Seed)`` option.

 Another example using a Prolog module predicate: